SupKittyMeow/Wonky-Window/README.md

 5. Small and simple enough that nobody will notice if you are using it when you should be doing literally anything else

 ## Installation
-Visit the releases page [here](https://github.com/SupKittyMeow/Wonky-Window/releases/tag/v1.3.0-beta.1).
+Get the newest release [here](https://github.com/SupKittyMeow/Wonky-Window/releases/latest).

 Pre-releases are newer, usually not buggy, however can have bugs, less features, or something else completely.